 For a pitcher

-- Make this same recipe x's 4 (1 cup Pimm's to 2 cups lemonade).
+- Use 1 cup Pimm's to 3 cups lemonade.
 Fill a pitcher about 1/3 of the way with ice.
-Add your fruit & veg garnishes followed by the Pimms.
-Top up with lemonade and gnetly stir to combine.
+Add your fruit & veg garnishes followed by the Pimm's.
+Top up with lemonade and gently stir to combine.
 Top with any additional garnishes and enjoy!